Imburse-Payments/imburse-payments.github.io/pages/getting-started/transactions.md

 An instruction must be given a unique instruction Ref - unique to the customer's order.
 This reference can be used in the future to look up or make amendments to an instruction.

 An example instruction reference could be the payment month - 01, 02, 03, and so forth.

+You can add as many Instructions to an Order as required.

 ##### Validation errors
 One or many of the following errors may be returned if there were issues validating a new Instruction request.